HigherGround189/EGT309-Team-Harish-Kanna/README.md

 docker compose -f development.docker-compose.yml up --build
 ```

-### Defining YAML configuration files for the pipeline
+### Defining YAML configuration files for Model Training
-The model training portion of the pipeline is designed such that you can train new models (as long as they inherit from scikit-learn's BaseEstimator class) solely by **specifying the model's configuration in YAML files** and **installing the required package**.
+The Pipeline's model training is designed such that you can train new models (as long as they inherit from scikit-learn's BaseEstimator class) solely by <u>**specifying the model's configuration in YAML files**</u> and <u>**installing the required package**</u>.
 This avoids the need to hardcode a new model class for each training run.

+> [!NOTE]
-> **Note**: The naming of individual configuration files doesn't matter, as Kedro concatenates all configuration files into a single configuration dictionary during loading.
+> The naming of individual configuration files doesn't matter, as Kedro concatenates all configuration files into a single configuration dictionary during loading.
 In fact, it is possible to combine all model configurations into a single YAML file.
-However, for better organization, I recommend defining each model's configuration in its own file, where the filename mirrors the root key (e.g., random_forest_config.yml for the root key named random_forest_config).
+However, for better organization, it is recommend to define each model's configuration in its own file, where the filename mirrors the root key (e.g.  `random_forest_config.yml` for the root key named `random_forest_config`).

 #### Defining model training configuration
+> [!IMPORTANT]
-I highly recommend specifying model configurations within the /conf/base/parameters_model_config directory.
-The root-level key for each model configuration can be named arbitrarily, as you'll reference it explicitly in the model_registry_config.yml file.
-However, I suggest following the format <model_name>_config (e.g., random_forest_config) to define your root key.
+> It is highly recommend specifying model configurations within the [parameters_model_config](conf/base/parameters_model_config) directory.
+The root-level key for each model configuration can be named arbitrarily, as you'll reference it explicitly in the [model_registry_config.yml](conf/base/model_registry_config.yml) file.
+However, format `<model_name>_config` (e.g. `random_forest_config`) is suggested to define your root key.

 **Each model configuration MUST follow this YAML schema:**
 *   class: str, required